What A Resume Should Look Like

 Now get out there and apply!

 So, now you know what a CV should look like.
 Of course, the above are just guidelines, but if you follow common sense and some of the above tips, you stand a better chance of making a good first impression.
 So, there’s the visual side, but what about the text?
-We have you covered, so go ahead and read our guide on how to write a CV – and remember, OfficeSuite Documents has plenty of features to make sure that your next job application has the best possible change.
-Good luck.
+We have you covered, so go ahead and read our guide on how to write a CV – and remember, MobiDocs has plenty of features to make sure that your next job application has the best possible change.
+Good luck!

 You May Also Like